develop and employ sophisticated behavioral paradigms that better recapitulate multiple aspects of compulsive drug-seeking behaviors

 Epigenetic pharmacotherapy for substance use disorder

-Drugs of abuse alter the expression of hundreds of genes in reward-related brain regions, which following repeated use leads to maladaptive neuroadaptations and compulsive drug-seeking behaviors.
+Repeated drug use alters the expression of hundreds of genes in reward-related brain regions, leading to maladaptive neuroadaptations and compulsive drug-seeking behaviors.
 Treatment strategies that have the ability to reverse or normalize the extensive transcriptional dysregulation caused by chronic drug use may have therapeutic utility.
-Recently, epigenetic pharmacotherapies have been shown to ameliorate psychostimulant- and opioid-induced behavioral, transcriptional, and physiological changes in animal models of substance use disorder.
+Recently, epigenetic pharmacotherapies have been shown to ameliorate psychostimulant- and opioid-induced transcriptional changes in animal models of substance use disorder (SUD).
 In particular, our research has revealed that the epigenetic reader protein, BRD4, is elevated in the nucleus accumbens and recruited to promoter regions of addiction-related genes.
-Additionally, we have found that pharmacological inhibition of BRD4 attenuates transcriptional and behavioral responses to cocaine.
-Ongoing experiments are exploring a role for BRD4 and other epigenetic readers in behavioral responses to opioids and other drugs of abuse.
-In collaborations with members of the medicinal chemistry and pharmaceutics disciplines, we also aim to develop novel epigenetic inhibitors and nanoparticle delivery methods for the treatment of substance abuse.
+Additionally, we have found that pharmacological inhibition of BET proteins (BRD4, BRD3, and BRD2) attenuates transcriptional and behavioral responses to cocaine.
+In newer studies, we are investigating selective and safer approaches to target BET proteins.
+For example, we revealed that RVX-208, a clinically tested, BD2-selective BET inhibitor, attenuated cocaine-induced behavioral and transcriptional responses without causing side effects associated with non-selective BET inhibitors.
+In ongoing studies, our goal is to uncover the role of individual BET proteins and non-bromodomain BRD4 interactions involved in drug-seeking behaviors.
+Ultimately, these experiments may yield exciting new therapeutic avenues for SUD.

-In recent collaborative studies, we identified novel epigenetic mechanisms in animal models for Alzheimer’s disease and cocaine-induced cardiovascular disease.
-Ongoing collaborative studies are exploring nanoparticle-mediated delivery of micro-RNAs to the brain, epigenetic mechanisms in liver damage, and epigenetic factors involved in motivation for natural rewards.
+In recent collaborative studies, we identified novel epigenetic mechanisms in animal models for Alzheimer’s disease (PMID: 30397132, PMID: 29073110, PMID: 27117003) and cocaine-induced cardiovascular disease (PMID: 29483230).
+Ongoing collaborative studies are exploring RNA modifications in SUD and overdose prevention devices.